mackacavs/bank-tech-test/README.md

 #### HOW TO USE IN THE BROWSER

-Run bankTest.html in your favourite browser and in the console do the following to access your account-
+Run bankTest.html in your favourite browser and in the console do the following to access and edit your account-

 - **accountName = new Account()** (To set up an account)
 - **accountName.credit(amount)** (To credit your account)